Creating Better Results Than Anyone Since 2003

 REBT/CBT is a modern approach to overcoming emotional and behavioral disturbance.
 It focuses on the present and helps clients take an active role in their recovery.
 It helps clients identify the unrealistic beliefs at the core of their psychological problems and gives them powerful tools they can use to change their thinking and dramatically improve their lives.

-Len offers solid direction for parents of "adult children" who are having difficulty "launching" from the home to an independent and healthy lifestyle.
-He works with parents in a non-judgmental way to help them develop healthier boundaries and an age-appropriate relationship with their child.
+Len also offers solid direction for parents of "adult children" who are having difficulty “launching” from the home to an independent and healthy lifestyle.
+While these parents are deeply concerned for their children, they are often enabling unhealthy behaviours, doing what Len calls “love gone haywire”.
+He coaches parents in a non-judgemental way to help them develop a healthier and age-appropriate relationship with their child.